marcoverpas/Leeds_lectures_2026/README.md

 |                       |                          |                |                           |                          |         |
 | Column tot.           |   0                      |  0             |   0                       |   0                      |   0     |

-The system of difference equations defining Model PC is:
+The matrices above allow us to write down the accounting identities of Model PC.
+Completing the identities with behavioural equations for taxes and consumption, we obtain the following system of difference equations:

 $$Y = C + G \quad \text{(1)}$$